Pseudotuberculosis

 Diagnostic

 The classical standard method in the diagnosis of pseudotuberculosis is the bacteriological detection of the pathogen by means of culture tests from abscess material.
 In the meantime, PCR methods have also been developed, but these do not improve the detection of subclinically infected animals or the internal course of the disease, as abscess material is also required for detection.
 Since direct pathogen detection only detects late stages of infection and an exclusive manifestation of the internal organs or lymph nodes is not detected, there are considerable efforts to detect clinically inapparently infected animals by determining C. pseudotuberculosis-specific antibodies.
 In the meantime, a standardized antibody (Ak) ELISA is available, with which clinically inconspicuous animals can also be detected.
 In this indirect ELISA the recombinant form of the important C. pseudotuberculosis specific virulence factor phospholipase D (PLD) is used as antigen.
-Furthermore, a PLD-specific Western blot for the detection of antibodies in serum samples from sheep and goats was developed at the Institute of Veterinary Medicine Linz.

 In addition to laboratory diagnostics, clinical examination of the external lymph nodes makes an important contribution to the detection of animals suspected of having pseudotuberculosis.
 Differentially, infections with Actinobacillus lignieresi and "ubiquitous opportunistic pathogens" such as Stapylococcus aureus or Arcanobacterium (syn.
 Actinomyces) pyogenes should be considered.